calebmsword/javascript-notes/type-checking.md

 console.log(Object.prototype.toString.call(date));  // "[object Foo]"
 ```

 It is very easy to pretend to be a native class when you are not by overriding the `Symbol.toStringTag` property on an object.
 It is also easy to make a native class pretend not to be a native class.

-Something stricter would be a function like the following:
+We might think to make an algorithm which can type check `Array`, `Function`, `Error`, `Boolean`, `Number`, `String`, `Date`, `RegExp`, `Object`, or `arguments` by creating a function which deletes the `Symbol.toStringTag` property before calling `Object.prototype.toString.call`.
+This might look like

 ```javascript
 function isType(object, type) {